Backups

 Note

-Your git repository is not changed by the commands git gq backup and git gq restore.
+Your project git repository is never changed by the commands git gq backup and git gq restore.

 The command: